sigvt/vtuber-livechat-dataset/README.md

 # Vtuber 200M: Live Chat and Moderation Events

-Huge collection of hundreds of millions of chat messages and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.
+Huge collection of hundreds of millions of live chat and super chat messages and moderation events (ban and deletion) all across Virtual YouTubers' live streams, ready for academic research and any kinds of NLP projects.

 Download the dataset from [Kaggle Datasets](https://www.kaggle.com/uetchy/vtuber-livechat).